Skein module dimensions of mapping tori of the 2-torus: A simpler formula

 In this section we give a direct sum decomposition for the space $\HH_0^\gamma(\SkAlg_G(T^2))$.
 We use the isomorphism of Thm. \ref{th-GJVY_T^2-iso} to write this as $\HH_0^\gamma(A^W)$.
-There is a Morita equivalence $\Phi$ of $A^W$ with the smash product $A \# W$ which allows us to write the vector space we are interested in as
+There is a Morita equivalence $\Phi$ of $A^W$ with the smash product $A \# W$, which is the $\cK$-algebra structure on $A \ot \cK W$ given on generators by

+and extended $\cK$-linearly, where $a \# w$ is notation for the tensor $a \ot w$ considered as an element in the smash product.
+The Morita equivalence $\Phi$ allows us to write the vector space we are interested in as